aquefir/inbound/README.md

 ## Getting started

 The way we recommend getting started with Inbound is by sourcing it with Earthbound.
+An Earthbound INI file is provided in `etc/` to do this.

 Alternatively, you can vendor the two necessary sources, `prologue.mk` and `epilogue.mk`, from the `src/` folder in this repository.
 Once you have those two files, copy over and open for editing the example Makefile inside `etc/`.
 Adjust their `include` lines so the paths are valid and squadalah, you&rsquo;re off!

 Inbound is structured to keep your main Makefiles as normal and sensible as possible.
 When you have to change something or compensate for an edge